halfclutch/racemode/README.md

 ## NotFastEnuf NOTES:  This is the first test build for RACEMODE in Betaflight.
 Accelerometer assist on the pitch axis for both angle and horizon flight modes has been disabled.

+## This build is currently broken as I seek help attempting to restore level mode behaviour and re-write horizon and horizon epert mode into two forms of racemode.
+Stand by to stand by to stand by - ITS NOT WORKING YET!

 ![BetaFlight Notice, version 3.2 will be the last version of Betaflight to support STM32F1 based flight controllers, this includes NAZE, CC3D (original) and CJMCU like flight controllers](https://raw.githubusercontent.com/wiki/betaflight/betaflight/images/betaflight/bf3_2_notice.png)

 ![BetaFlight](https://raw.githubusercontent.com/wiki/betaflight/betaflight/images/betaflight/bf_logo.png)